 Previous 2D (Herzog et al., 2004; Weisenstein et al., 2007) and box model (Kokkola et al., 2009) studies have shown that the modal approach, especially when the mode width is prescribed, can not reproduce aerosol growth when the concentration of condensing species is very high (Weisenstein et al., 2007; Kokkola et al., 2009).
-This can be the case in simulating stratospheric

-- 5 sulfur solar radiation managementstratospheric solar radiation management by injecting sulfur in the stratosphere or in the case of strong volcanoes which emit high concentrations of sulfur into the stratosphere.
+This can be the case in simulating stratospheric sulfur solar radiation management or in the case of strong volcanoes which emit high concentrations of sulfur into the stratosphere.
 Using the default mode width of M7 in high sulfur concentrations the growth of the aerosol effective radius is too rapid and leads excessive removal of stratospheric aerosol by sedimentation (Kokkola et al., 2009).
-This is because the high concentration of sulfur produces a bi-modal aerosol population seen in model simulations (Kokkola et al., 2009) and observations after the Mt Pinatubo eruption (Deshler et al., - 10 2003; Deshler, 2008).
+This is because the high concentration of sulfur produces a bi-modal aerosol population seen in model simulations (Kokkola et al., 2009) and observations after the Mt Pinatubo eruption (Deshler et al., 2003; Deshler, 2008).
 The width of the aerosol size distribution is narrow because the smaller the particles are the faster they grow by condensation as the surface-to-volume ratio increases with decreasing particle size (Turco and Yu, 1999).
-Such size distributions were also observed after the Pinatubo eruption (Deshler et al., 1997).
-If prescribed widths are used for the modes, the volume mean diameter, i.e. the diameter that dictates the sedimentation velocity of the modes, grows fast resulting in particles sedimenting fastergrows too fast and the particles are sedimented too fast from the stratosphere (Kokkola et al., 2000). - 15 2009).
+Such size distributions were also observed after the Pinatubo eruption

+(Deshler et al., 1997).
+If prescribed widths are used for the modes, the volume mean diameter, i.e. the diameter that dictates the sedimentation velocity of the modes, grows fast resulting in particles sedimenting faster (Kokkola et al., 2009).
-An alternative approach A work-around solution for M7 in simulations of high statospheric sulfur load is to change the geometric standard deviation to 1.2 in the accumulation mode and remove the coarse mode.
-This modal setup has been shown to improve the ability of the model to reproduce the aerosol growth in high sulfur stratospheric conditions (Kokkola et al., 2009) and has been used in several studies related to stratospheric aerosol (Niemeier et al., 2009, 2011; Niemeier and Timmreck,

-20 2015; Niemeier and Schmidt, 2017).
+An alternative approach for M7 in simulations of high statospheric sulfur load is to change the geometric standard deviation to 1.2 in the accumulation mode and remove the coarse mode.
+This modal setup has been shown to improve the ability of the model to reproduce the aerosol growth in high sulfur stratospheric conditions (Kokkola et al., 2009) and has been used in several studies related to stratospheric aerosol(Niemeier et al., 2009, 2011; Niemeier and Timmreck, 2015; Niemeier and Schmidt, 2017).
 However, we have to emphasize that such a setup is not a feature in the release version ECHAM6.3.0-HAM2.3-MOZ1.0 and using such a setup would require code level changes and obtaining suitable look-up-tables for the radiation calculations.

-One commonly used test case (see e.g., English et al., 2013; Laakso et al., 2016; Timmreck et al., 2018) to evaluate how models perform in simulating high sulfur conditions is the eruption of Mt Pinatubo (15.14° N, 120.35° E) in 1991.
-It has

-25 been estimated that the volcano emitted approximately 14 to 238.5 Tg S of SO2 at 24 km altitude (Read et al., 1993; Guo et al., 2004).
-Here we used the mean of this range (8.5 Tg S).
-The oxidation of emitted SO2 and the consequent new particle formation and growth of sulfate particles perturbed the stratospheric aerosol layer for over 3 yearsproduced stratospheric aerosol that persisted in the stratosphere for over 3 years (Read et al., 1993; Guo et al., 2004).
+One commonly used test case (see e.g., English et al., 2013; Laakso et al., 2016; Timmreck et al., 2018) to evaluate how models perform in simulating high sulfur conditions is the eruption of Mt Pinatubo ( $15.14^{\circ}$ N, $120.35^{\circ}$ E) in 1991.
+It has been estimated that the volcano emitted approximately 14 to $23 \, \mathrm{Tg} \, \mathrm{S}$ of $\mathrm{SO}2$ at 24 km altitude (Read et al., 1993; Guo et al., 2004).
+Here we used the mean of this range ( $8.5 \, \mathrm{Tg} \, \mathrm{S}$ ).
+The oxidation of emitted $\mathrm{SO}2$ and the consequent new particle formation and growth of sulfate particles perturbed the stratospheric aerosol layer for over 3 years (Read et al., 1993; Guo et al., 2004).